yearn.finance II (YFII) Reaches Market Capitalization of $40.85 Million

-yearn.finance II (CURRENCY:YFII) traded 5.9% higher against the dollar during the 24 hour period ending at 10:00 AM E.T. on October 8th.
-One yearn.finance II coin can currently be bought for $1,054.18 or 0.09198106 BTC on exchanges.
-Over the last week, yearn.finance II has traded up 19.4% against the dollar. yearn.finance II has a total market capitalization of $40.85 million and approximately $21.90 million worth of yearn.finance II was traded on exchanges in the last day.
+yearn.finance II (CURRENCY:YFII) traded up 5.9% against the US dollar during the one day period ending at 21:00 PM Eastern on October 10th. yearn.finance II has a total market capitalization of $40.85 million and approximately $21.90 million worth of yearn.finance II was traded on exchanges in the last day.
+One yearn.finance II coin can currently be purchased for $1,054.18 or 0.09198106 BTC on major exchanges.
+In the last week, yearn.finance II has traded 19.4% higher against the US dollar.

 - Polygon (MATIC) traded 2.4% higher against the dollar and now trades at $1.32 or 0.00002639 BTC.